FergM/flight_tables/docs/wip_notes.md

 # WIP Notes
-Notes about work in progress and possible improvements.
+Notes about possible improvements, manual validation and known bugs.

-# Future Development Ideas
+# Improvement Ideas
 * Resolve known bugs
 * Parsing option to choose API or json source
 * Table Columns: check if there's a neater way to add new ones.